Uber Set to Lose its London Licence by September 30

 London's transportation authority announced Friday that the ride-sharing company Uber will not be issued with a private hire operator license when its current license expires on Sept.
 30.

-A statement shared by Transport for London (TfL) on Twitter said the government body had concluded that the app "is not fit and proper to hold a private hire operator licence" and had demonstrated "a lack of corporate responsibility in relation to a number of issues which have potential public safety and security implications."
+A statement shared by Transport for London (TfL) on Twitter said the app "is not fit and proper to hold a private hire operator licence" and had demonstrated "a lack of corporate responsibility in relation to a number of issues which have potential public safety and security implications."

 The statement explained that this "lack of corporate responsibility" related to Uber's approach to reporting serious criminal offences, its approach to obtaining medical certificates and its approach to obtaining Enhanced Disclosure and Barring Service (DBS) checks.